Clinical trials - questions and answers

 If it is a blinded trial, the adverse reaction must be assessed before unblinding, but the data must be unblinded before they are reported to the Danish Medicines Agency.

-SUSARs must be reported electronically, please see: Reporting of adverse reactions in clinical trials.
-The report must also be submitted to EMA via E2B as we do not forward the reports that we receive via E2B.
+SUSARs must be reported electronically, please see: Reporting of adverse reactions in clinical trials (in Danish).
+The report must also be submitted to EMA via E2B as we do not forward the reports that we receive from commercial sponsors via E2B.

-If you report via our e-form for non-commercial sponsors, please see here: Reporting of suspected unexpected serious adverse reactions (SUSARs) seen in clinical trials (e-form.)
+Non-commercial sponsors can report via our e-form, please see here: Reporting of suspected unexpected serious adverse reactions (SUSARs) seen in clinical trials (e-form.)

 If you do not have access to EudraVigilance, you can report SUSARs to the Danish Medicines Agency using an e-form: Further information is available here Reporting of suspected unexpected serious adverse reactions (SUSARs) seen in clinical trials (e-form.)